 Members of President Donald Trump's Board of Peace will meet in Washington on Thursday to finalise plans for thousands of troops to police the Gaza ceasefire, and to discuss the next steps in the US-led effort to rebuild the Palestinian enclave.

-Representatives from about two dozen countries are expected to attend the inaugural meeting of the board, which has been given a mandate by the UN Security Council but faces questions over whether it aspires to compete against the world body in other areas.
+Representatives from nearly 50 countries and the EU are expected to send observers or delegates to the inaugural meeting of the board, which has been given a mandate by the UN Security Council but faces questions over whether it aspires to compete against the world body in other areas.

 Mr Trump said on Sunday that members of the board have pledged more than $5 billion for Gaza aid and reconstruction.
 Delegates on Thursday will discuss how that initial tranche of money will be disbursed.

-Mr Trump's son-in-law Jared Kushner last month outlined plans for Gaza, saying parts of the ruined Palestinian enclave could be rebuilt within three years.
+Jared Kushner, Mr Trump's son-in-law, last month outlined plans for Gaza, saying parts of the ruined Palestinian enclave could be rebuilt within three years.
 About 100,000 new homes are planned for Rafah in that time.

 Mr Kushner told the World Economic Forum in Davos that the private sector should jump at the “amazing investment opportunities” in the massive redevelopment project.